iwdath/industrial-plus/README.md

 ## Description

-**`Industrial+`** is a carefully curated modpack designed to enhance the industrial gameplay experience in Minecraft while preserving the vanilla feel.
-It introduces advanced automation, resource processing, and engineering mechanics, providing players with powerful tools and technologies to streamline their gameplay.
+**`Industrial+`** is a modpack focused on expanding **`Minecraft’s`** industrial side without changing the core feel of the game.
+It adds systems for automation, resource processing, and engineering, giving players more ways to progress and optimize how they play.

-This modpack maintains a balance between complexity and accessibility, making it suitable for both experienced engineers and newcomers.
-Alongside industrial features, it also includes quality-of-life improvements, optimizations, and a selection of visual enhancements for a smoother and more immersive experience.
+The selection of mods is aimed at keeping things structured and approachable.
+Whether you're already familiar with tech mods or just getting into them, everything is arranged to make the experience smooth.
+Visual tweaks, performance improvements, and a few helpful additions are included to make gameplay more consistent and enjoyable.

-Whether you're constructing massive factories, automating resource production, or optimizing your workflow, **`Industrial+`** provides the perfect foundation for your industrial adventures.
+If you're into building factories, automating production chains, or simply want more depth without breaking the vanilla atmosphere, **`Industrial+`** is made for that.

 ## Installation